I had the coolest job on the planet

 The pay for kids like me was terrible, but it was a magical place to hang out with musicians, get early access to new releases and discounts on music and, later, movies.

-Solomon's store had a huge impact on my musical life, and on so many others who didn't fit into the perfect cheerleader/football player/surfer model of South California high school life in the 1980s.
+Solomon's store had a huge impact on my musical life, and on so many others who didn't fit into the perfect cheerleader/football player/surfer model of Southern California high school life in the 1980s.

 My friends hung out at Tower Records, mostly wearing all black, even in San Diego weather; and sometimes grabbing burgers with my discount at the bar next door.